massalabs/massa/docs/hackathon.rst

 The zip will contains two folders one called `massa-node` and the other `massa-client`.
 We will only with the client in this tutorial.
 In the folder `massa-client` you will find an executable `massa-client` that will be your client for the whole Hackathon.

-When you have this client you can insert the private key we gave you with this command in the client :
+When you have this client you can insert the private key we gave you with this command in the client:

     wallet_add_private_keys <private_key>

-Now you have created a wallet you can check the address, balance, etc... with this command :
+Now you have created a wallet you can check the address, balance, etc... with this command:

     wallet_info